refinedev/refine/documentation/versioned_docs/version-4.xx.xx/ui-integrations/material-ui/migration-guide/material-ui-v5-to-v6.md

 ---
 title: "MUI v5 to v6 Migration | Refine v4 Upgrade Guide"
+display_title: "Migration Guide for Material UI from v5 to v6"
 description: "Official guide to upgrading Material UI from v5 to v6 in Refine v4.
 Learn about breaking changes, theme updates, and component fixes."
 sidebar_label: Material UI v5 to v6
 ---